118 Quotes

 Pope Pius XII (Pope (1939–1958)) November 20, 1947 Mediator Dei, §58 Source ↗

-Context: Relevant to claims that the Roman Pontiff lacked authority to promulgate the revised Roman Missal.
+Context: Pius XII on papal authority over liturgical rites.
+Relevant to SSPX claims that the Roman Pontiff lacked authority, or acted illegitimately, in promulgating the revised Missal.

 Church / Vatican